DmitrySemikin/das-dir-diff-j/README.md

   * Write test-cases and unit tests for this method
   * Think, how to use it in for real thing.
 * Think how to make the API nice to be usable in interactive Java or Groovy session.

-* DONE: Use the function in "MainApp", so that one can use it interactively to examine content of some dir.
-* DONE: Think about how to handle the command line parameters of the App
-* DONE: First the comparison should be just by name.
-* DONE: think, how to store the results...